-What areas of my body can be treated?
+What areas of my body can be treated with laser hair removal?

 At DestinationSkin we treat almost every area of the body.
 Common areas include face, legs, bikini, underarms, and back and shoulders.
 With the bikini area, there are a variety of options available, such as hollywood and brazilian, which both include the buttock crease.

 There are some areas which we cannot treat, which include under the eyebrows, inside the nostrils, over the nipple area and inside the ears.